Risk-Team/CAVAanalytics/README.md

 #### **Updates

+**THREDDS Servers have been updated massively increasing the speed of the load_data function**

-**Current available CORDEX domains are: AFR-22, SEA-22, EAS-22.
-Install version 2.0.2 to be able to work with the new domains!**
+**Current available CORDEX domains are: AFR-22, SEA-22, EAS-22.**

 **Current available observational datasets: W5E5, ERA5**

-**You can report [issues](https://github.com/Risk-Team/CAVAanalytics/issues/2).
-We will try to help but first read carefully the current website**

 ## Overview
 CAVA (Climate and Agriculture Risk Visualization and Assessment) is a